 Open versus closed environments

-The audience for most New Zealand Government websites is the general public.
+The audience for most New Zealand government websites is the general public.
 With some websites, the audience might be a more specific subset of the general public, such as registered members of a special working group.

 Unless the site owner has control of the browsers and assistive technologies being used by the people accessing the site, they need to assume that people will be using the site with all sorts of browsers, assistive technologies and operating systems.
-This means that the website will need be developed using technologies in ways that are accessibility supported by a broad range of user agents.
+This means that the website will need to be developed using technologies in ways that are accessibility supported by a broad range of user agents.

 Where the site owner does have control of the environment in which people will be using the website, such as a department’s intranet, the specific browsers and assistive technologies available to users can be constrained.
-In this case, it is easier to use web technologies in ways that target the accessibility support of those known browsers and assistive technologies.
+In this case, it can be easier to use web technologies in ways that target the accessibility support of those known browsers and assistive technologies.

-What is or isn’t accessibility supported?
+What is or is not accessibility supported?

 Determining if a particular use of technology is accessibility supported can be tricky.
-As noted in Understanding WCAG 2.0,
+As noted in Understanding WCAG 2.1,

 [i]ndividual authors will not usually be able to do all of the testing necessary to determine which ways of using which Web technologies are actually supported by which versions of assistive technologies and user agents.

-Using WCAG 2.0 sufficient techniques
+Using WCAG 2.1 techniques

-WCAG 2.0 also covers a wide range of common failures that describe ways of using web technologies that will result in a lack of conformance with particular WCAG 2.0 success criteria.
+WCAG 2.1 also covers a wide range of common failures that describe ways of using web technologies that will result in a lack of conformance with particular WCAG 2.1 success criteria.
 Web authors should ensure that they use web technologies in ways that do not replicate these common failures.

-Not all sufficient techniques provide accessibility support
+Not all techniques provide accessibility support

 Common ways of using these technologies are not accessibility supported in the user agents that a site’s visitors can be reasonably expected to be using.